LiorElayev/Final_Project-Data_Science/README.md

 *Explaining the data through graphs

 # Machine Learning
-*Predict how much a football player under the age of 21 will cost in the future
+*Predict how much a football player will cost in the future